How to Install Templates

-As explained in previous section, we installed Poseidon template successfully.
+As explained in the previous section, we installed the Poseidon template successfully.
 The uninstallation process is also automatic and easy to do.

 To uninstall the template:

-List of common issues which you may face during template installation.
+A list of common issues that you may face during template installation.
 The list will be updated regularly.

 FS_METHOD (Ownership of wp-directory)

-The issue happen when WordPress does not have correct permission to modify the file systems correctly.
-To solve this issue on 99% of web hosts, add following codes in wp-config.php file and modify each 6 FTP details based on your own details.
+This issue occurs when WordPress does not have permission to modify the file systems correctly.
+To solve this issue on 99% of web hosts, add the following codes in the wp-config.php file and modify each six FTP details based on your own details.

 Error 504 (Gateway Time-out)

-The issue happens mostly when PHP maximum execution time is less than Jupiter requirements.
-Read Jupiter server requirements article and increase your server maximum execution time to recommended value.
+This issue occurs mostly when the PHP maximum execution time is less than the Jupiter requirements.
+Read the Jupiter server requirements article and increase your server maximum execution time to the recommended value.

-If you faced any other issues (Error 500, …), open a ticket in our help desk.
+If you faced any other issues (Error 500, etc.), open a ticket in our help desk.